 If you're going to a large university, you'll have more options in scheduling.
 For example, most colleges require some kind of broad survey literature course.
 Many students will sign up for the usual courses: American literature, Western world literature or British literature.
 At a large university, you may be looking at a class size of 50 or more.
-It's easy to get lost in a class that big.
-But those generally aren't your only options.
+Those generally aren't your only options.
 You might be able to satisfy the literature requirement by taking African-American literature, Spanish literature or Middle Eastern literature.
 If so, you'll probably have a smaller class.